 6. Promote the heck out of it.

 Call or email anyone and everyone who could reasonably either a) attend the seminar themselves or b) tell their contacts about the event.
 Ideally, you know of a small handful of “key connectors” in the local business community.
-Sit down with them, explain the value you’re providing, and ask them inform their x,000 local contacts about it.
+Sit down with them, explain the value you’re providing, and ask them to inform their x,000 local contacts about it.

 7. Prep your materials.